 Data Analytic Strategies.
 Many studies in this research domain are correlational and include multiple comparisons.
-In such cases one must guard against the increasing likelihood of spurious statistically significant findings (Type 1 error; Benjamini & Hochberg, 1995) with a correction like Bonferroni (Holland & Copenhaver, 1998).
+When those comparisons are dependent, or test equivalent hypotheses, one must guard against the increasing likelihood of spurious statistically significant findings (Type 1 error; Benjamini & Hochberg, 1995) with a correction like Bonferroni (Holland & Copenhaver, 1998).
 This correction has not always been done in play research.
 Lalonde and Chandler (1995), for example, carried out at least 40 pairwise correlations while maintaining an alpha level of .05.
 (Exact p-values were not given.)
+Many of those comparisons are not truly independent, for example, "Engages in simple make-believe play alone" and "Engages in simple make-believe play with others" and "Has an imaginary friend of playmate" (p.
+180) all likely involve the same children (making them dependent) and test essentially the same hypothesis.
 They found a few positive correlations between 3-year-olds' theory of mind abilities and teacher-rated assessments of fantasy engagement, but the possibility of Type 1 error cannot be rejected.

 Another problem that occurs repeatedly is the post-hoc exclusion of subsets of data.
 For example, Ilgaz and Aksu-Koç (2005) collected data from 30 children who told stories either with or without the presence of toys.
-In an original, statistically nonsignificant ANOVA, the researchers determined that the presence of toys had no effect on narrative benchmarks (p.
+An initial statistically nonsignificant ANOVA showed that the presence of toys had no effect on narrative benchmarks (p.
 532).
-Despite this finding, they carried out an ANOVA that included only the oldest participants in each of the three age groups (oldest few 4s, oldest few 5s, etc).
-Only after this seemingly unwarranted reduction in the sample did a statistically significant condition x age interaction term emerge, leading to their conclusion that the toys increased narrative skill.
+Despite this finding, the researchers carried out another ANOVA that included only the oldest participants in each of the three age groups (oldest few 4s, oldest few 5s, etc).
+Only after this seemingly unwarranted reduction in the sample did a statistically significant Condition x Age interaction term emerge, leading to their conclusion that the toys increased narrative skill.

-Similarly, Saltz et al. (1977), investigating the effect of a 3-year thematic play intervention on children's affective perspective taking, carried out an initial ANOVA that yielded neither a statistically significant main effect nor an interaction with the condition variable.
-Nevertheless, they conducted another ANOVA excluding data from the third year of the intervention that yielded a significant result and interpreted it as evidence that supported children's gains in affective abilities after participating in the sociodramatic condition.
-They offered no justification for deleting an entire year of data.
+Similarly, Saltz et al. (1977), investigating the effect of a 3-year thematic play intervention on children's affective perspective taking, carried out an initial ANOVA that yielded neither a statistically significant main effect nor an interaction with condition.
+Nevertheless, they conducted another ANOVA excluding data from the third year of the intervention.
+This yielded a significant result, and the researchers concluded that children gained affective abilities after participating in the sociodramatic condition.
+They offered no justification for deleting an entire year of data in order to reach this conclusion.

 Throughout the literature on pretend play, one sees many such examples of unorthodox and unjustified statistical choices, the results of which favor pretend play.
 To yield a reliable database, solid statistical practices must be maintained.